Employment Lawyer

 Can someone be fired for being too fat or ugly?

-Asked by seewhathappens over 12 years ago
+Asked by seewhathappens almost 13 years ago

 You can certainly fire someone because you think they are ugly.
 Being ugly is not a characteristic protected under the law.
 However, if someone is obese, the story is likely different.
 Overweight individuals may be disabled, and may be obese because of biological reasons, illnesses and/or medications that are required to be taken, among other reasons.
 Moreover, obesity may be hereditary, and genetic disposition is a newly recognized basis for legal protections.
 One is advised not to terminate an employee based on the weight of an employee unless they are unable to do the essential job duties of their position without a reasonable accommodation.